- 1. FLV Video Tool+

-Now, having identified the supported and unsupported video formats, let us see what is the best way to stream FLV video format in Chromecast.
+Now, having identified the supported and unsupported video formats, let us see what the best way to stream FLV video format in Chromecast is.

-The only method is to use video converter in order to permanently convert FLV videos into Chromecast supported video formats.
-By doing so you can start streaming FLV to Chromecast instantly.
+The only method is to use a video converter in order to permanently convert FLV videos into Chromecast supported video formats.
+By doing so, you can start streaming FLV to Chromecast instantly.

 Wondershare UniConverter (originally Wondershare Video Converter Ultimate) - Your Complete Video Toolbox

 - Convert FLV to over 1000 formats, like AVI, MKV, MOV, MP4, etc.